Reuters report on Myanmar massacre brings calls for independent probe

 Police arrested two Reuters reporters, Wa Lone and Kyaw Soe Oo, on Dec.
 12 for allegedly obtaining confidential documents relating to Rakhine and have accused them of violating Myanmar’s Official Secrets Act.
 They are in prison while a court decides if they should be charged under the colonial-era act.

+U.N.
+Secretary-General Antonio Guterres has called for the release of the two detained journalists and continues to press for that, U.N. spokesman Farhan Haq said on Friday.

-Writing by John Chalmers; Editing by Raju Gopalakrishnan and Alex Richardson
+Writing by John Chalmers; editing by Raju Gopalakrishnan, Alex Richardson and Howard Goller